malirohit/ShopNow/README.md

-Creae env files in frontend , backend and admin folder as below :
+Create env files in frontend , backend and admin folder as below :

 ## .env for frontend